844.520.6993

 Protect your business and yourself from injury and property damage liability lawsuits with affordable cleaning business insurance from Insurance Canopy.
 We offer flexible insurance policies for cleaning businesses of all kinds.

 Policies start as low as $27 per month.
-Purchase your insurance policy conveniently online — in under 10 minutes.
+Purchase your insurance policy conveniently online in under 10 minutes.
 Before you expand your operations, turn to Insurance Canopy to cover and protect what you’ve already built today.
+So, what are you waiting for?
+Complete your cleaning business insurance application now to get your quote!

 Get Covered With